 Down With Squirrels!

-Start your anti-squirrel campaign by getting one or more of our squirrel proof or squirrel resistant bird feeders.
+Start your anti-squirrel campaign by getting one or more of our squirrel resistant bird feeders.
 We have 5 styles with 29 feeders.
 Easy to use, each has a defense mechanism designed to thwart the efforts of these feisty furry feasters.